Judge Market LogoJudgeMarketUS

 In 1945, Friedrich Hayek published "The Use of Knowledge in Society," arguing that market prices aggregate dispersed information that no single individual or committee could ever collect.
 Each participant contributes their local knowledge through their trading decisions, and the price synthesizes all of it into a single, information-rich signal.

-Prediction Market Accuracy
+Crowd-Priced Market Accuracy

 The Iowa Electronic Markets, operated by the University of Iowa since 1988, have consistently outperformed major polling organizations in predicting election outcomes.
 A 2004 meta-analysis by Berg, Nelson, and Rietz found that IEM predictions were more accurate than 596 of 964 polls conducted over the same period.

 More recently, research on platforms like Metaculus, PredictIt, and Polymarket has reinforced this finding.
-Markets correct faster than polls when new information arrives, resist manipulation better than open voting systems, and produce well-calibrated probability estimates.
+Markets correct faster than polls when new information arrives, resist manipulation better than open voting systems, and produce well-calibrated estimates.

 Why Markets Work: The Four Mechanisms